graft-project/DesignDocuments/RFCs/[RFC-005-DF]-Disqualification-Flow.md

 ## Qualification Set

-**Qualification Set** is a set of SNs that is a subset of another set **Blockchain-based List (BBL)**.
-BBL is is a list of all SNs with valid stakes for particular height of the blockchain.
-Qualification Set is generated randomly, but deterministically from another subset such that any participant can generate the same subset and check that entities really in the subset.
+**Qualification Set** is a set of SNs that is a subset of **Blockchain-based List (BBL)**.
+BBL is a list of all SNs with stakes valid for particular height of the blockchain.
+Qualification Set is generated randomly, but deterministically, such that any participant can generate the same subset and check that entities indeed are in the subset.

 ## Qualification Sample